Facing Housing Challenges?

 - Keep waste bags handy to clean up after your pet.

-- Train your pets and have a plan to adjust any unwanted behaviors.
+- Invest in training your pets and have a plan to adjust any unwanted behaviors.
+Training is a great bonding experience!

 - Obtain renter’s insurance or a form of liability insurance and share this information with the landlord.